mufeedvh/website/content/about.md

 # About Mufeed

-I am the CEO and Co-founder of [**Stition, Inc.**](https://stition.ai "Stition, Inc's website") where we're researching and building products that leverage the emergent properties of AI models, such as <u>reasoning</u>, to augment security audits.
+I am the CEO and Co-founder of [**Asterisk**](https://asterisk.so "Asterisk's website") (YC S24) where we're researching and building products that leverage the emergent properties of AI models, such as <u>reasoning</u>, to augment security audits.

 I am <span id="my_age"><noscript>22</noscript></span> and my home is Thrissur, Kerala.